-In general, the septic system life expectancy can last anywhere from 15 into 40 years.
-The wide range of life expectancy is depending on many different factors that can determine how long does a septic system lasts.
+In general, the septic system life expectancy can last anywhere from 15 to 40 years.
+The wide range of life expectancy depends on many different factors that can determine how long a septic system lasts.

 How Long Does a Septic System Last?

 The life expectancy from septic system type

 - Steel septic tank.
 For steel septic tanks, rusts eventually depend on the soil’s acidity and septic tank quality.
 The standard steel septic tank can last 15 or 20 years or older.

 - Concrete septic tank.
 A concrete septic tank can last 40 years and forever if it has high constructed well and quality material.
 Poor concrete and acidic soil quality can cause the baffles to septic tank in concrete and its component fails.